intel-lab-lkp/linux/Documentation/maintainer/feature-and-driver-maintainers.rst

 Mailing list participation
 --------------------------

-Linux kernel uses mailing lists as the primary form of communication.
+The Linux kernel uses mailing lists as the primary form of communication between developers.
 Maintainers must be subscribed and follow the appropriate subsystem-wide mailing list.
-Either by subscribing to the whole list or using more modern, selective setup like
+Either by subscribing to the whole list or using more modern, selective setup like `lei <https://people.kernel.org/monsieuricon/lore-lei-part-1-getting-started>`_.
-`lei <https://people.kernel.org/monsieuricon/lore-lei-part-1-getting-started>`_.

 Maintainers must know how to communicate on the list (plain text, no invasive